Peak Flow Meter – Adult – 60 to 800L/min – One-Way Valve – Single

 2. Reset the Meter: Push the pointer back to the start of the scale near the mouthpiece.

-3. Hold the Meter Correctly: Ensure the peak flow meter is horizontal, and your fingers are not covering the measurement scale.
+3. Hold the Meter Correctly: Ensure the peak flow meter is horizontal, and your fingers do not cover the measurement scale.

 4. Deep Inhalation: Take a deep breath in.